 Recognize that engagement is not just on-task behavior, but rather engagement on behavioral, emotional, and cognitive levels.

-Determine how how classroom practices, including types of tasks assigned, quality of teacher-student relations, and peer dynamics contribute to engagement.
+Determine how how classroom practices, including types of tasks assigned, quality of facilitator-learner relations, and peer dynamics contribute to engagement.

 Examine the role of out-of-school activities and families on engagement.